ugbodagadave/Travel-Agent/Circle-Layer-Integration.md

 Circle Layer integration enables users to pay for flight bookings using the native CLAYER token on the Circle Layer blockchain.
 This implementation represents a significant enhancement to the payment system, offering a Web3-native payment option alongside traditional Stripe card payments and USDC stablecoin transfers.

+**CRITICAL SECURITY FIX**: The system now includes robust payment validation to prevent false confirmations.
+Each payment uses a unique deposit address and tracks balance increases rather than absolute balances.

 ## Architecture & Design Decisions

 ### Native Token vs ERC-20 Token